Benefits of salary sacrifice

 Salary Sacrifice for cars is one of the most affordable ways for your employees to drive a new car.
 They can benefit from access to a wide range of new company cars, including hybrid and electric vehicles, at discounted rates.
 Through a Salary Sacrifice Car Scheme, they can potentially afford a brand-new car, which might be too expensive otherwise.

-Opting to offer low emission vehicles though Salary Sacrifice is becoming more and more attractive to employers and employees alike with the potential for even more savings.
-Its greener, easier and now ultimately more affordable.
+Opting to offer low emission vehicles though Salary Sacrifice is becoming more and more attractive to employers and employees alike, with the potential for even more savings.
+It is greener, easier and now ultimately more affordable.

 What is salary sacrifice?

 A Salary Sacrifice scheme is an Optional Remuneration Arrangement which is a benefit scheme that enables employees to get a new car for an inclusive monthly payment that is deducted from their salary before tax.
 There are no credit checks required for the driver and no large up-front payments on the vehicle.

 - Fully comprehensive insurance